ESGF/esgf.github.io/software.md

 ### ESGF Software Stack: for the Node Administrator
 #### *ESGF Data and Index/Identity Node*
 * **Description:**
     * The ESGF Data Node software stack enables sites hosting earth system data to make it available to the community over several transfer protocols including http(s).
 Index nodes enable search for hosted data via data publishing to the index, and these nodes include a search API and web frontend.
 Identity nodes manage user accounts.
 All these services together consitute a "Full" ESGF installation.
-These nodes are installed using the popular Ansible automation platform using our esgf-ansible collection of playbooks.
+These nodes run as Docker containers and can be deployed via Ansible Playbooks or Helm Charts in a Kubernetes environment.
 * **Use case:**
     * I want to install a data and/or index/IdP node software stack using the current architecture
     * I want to upgrade my existing node software stack to the latest supported service versions